-Canadian Anglicans affirm 'sanctity' of same-sex couples
+Canadian Anglicans affirm 'sanctity' of same-sex couples: A conciliatory message

 One day after deferring a decision on whether to bless gay relationships, Canadian Anglicans approved a statement that “affirms the integrity and sanctity of committed adult same-sex relationships”—stirring accusations from traditionalists that attaching “sanctity” to such partnerships is contradictory.

 But delegates meeting in St. Catharines, Ontario, at the triennial General Synod governing convention said their June 3 statement was intended to send gay and lesbian Anglicans a conciliatory message in the wake of the vote the day before.
 Delegates on June 2 had voted to put off the explosive issue of whether to allow individual dioceses to conduct blessing ceremonies for same-sex couples until the next meeting of the General Synod in 2007.
 A theological commission will study the issue in the meantime.

 The “sanctity” measure, which passed with a show of hands, will help assuage gay Anglicans who were disappointed with the deferral vote, said Chris Ambidge, Toronto leader of Integrity, the Anglican gay and lesbian caucus.
 “This says the Anglican Church values you as partnered people,” he said.

 While the latest move stops short of authorizing dioceses to hold same-sex blessing rites, observers noted that it is virtually certain to provoke rancor in the already heated debate over homosexuality in the 77-million-member global Anglican Communion.
 Peter Moore, a former Toronto rector who now serves as president of Trinity Episcopal School for Ministry in Pennsylvania, said the measure “seems to intentionally confuse the voice with which the Canadian church speaks on sexual morality, which undercuts the church’s ability to speak on anything.”